The most beautiful snowdrops in the world: types, photos. Snowdrop - the first breath of spring What snowdrops look like photos

 Thank you for your opinion!

-Write in the comments what questions you did not receive an answer to, we will definitely respond!
+Write in the comments what questions you have not received an answer to, we will definitely respond!

 helped

-Shortly after Adam and Eve were expelled from paradise, winter came.
-It lasted a long time, severe frosts reigned on the ground, and the cold ruthless snow spared absolutely no one.
-In the end, Eva could not stand it - and burst into tears.
+Shortly after Adam and Eve were expelled from Paradise, winter came.
+It lasted a long time, severe frosts reigned on the ground, and the cold, merciless snow spared absolutely no one.
+In the end, Eva could not stand it and burst into tears.
 She cried not so much from pain and cold, but from regret about the mistake she had made and about the lost paradise.
 And then the Lord took pity on her - and turned her tears into the most delicate flowers of this world.
 This is how snowdrops appeared in the snow, signaling the arrival of spring.

-The forest snowdrop has long been a symbol of spring, purity, youth and freshness, and also says that you need to rejoice in both the present and the future, and drive memories of failures from your heart - therefore, there is nothing surprising in the fact that these gentle, beautiful flowers are extremely popular.
+The forest snowdrop has long been a symbol of spring, purity, youth and freshness, and also speaks of the fact that you need to rejoice in both the present and the future, and drive away memories of failures from your heart - so it is not surprising that these gentle, beautiful flowers extremely popular.

-Snowdrops, the first flowers of spring, or as the Greeks called them, galanthus (“milk flowers”) belong to the genus of perennial grasses of the Amaryllis family, are early small-bulbous plants and are listed in the Red Book.
+Snowdrops, the first flowers of spring, or as the Greeks called them, galanthus (“milk flowers”) belong to the genus of perennial herbs of the amaryllis family, are early small-bulbous plants and are listed in the Red Book.

-In the wild, snowdrops grow in the forest: in the center and in the south of the European continent, there are many of them on the coast of the Black and Caspian Seas, as well as in Asia Minor.
-These flowers give preference to sunny areas, although they grow without problems in the shade, but they do not tolerate areas with stagnant water.
+Snowdrops grow in the wild in forests: in the center and south of the European continent, there are many of them on the coast of the Black and Caspian Seas, as well as in Asia Minor.
+These flowers are preferred sunny areas, although they grow without problems in the shade, they cannot tolerate areas with stagnant water.

 Appearance

-Snowdrop flowers are white, have green spots from the very edge of the petals (plants of other colors are not snowdrops).
-The graceful bell-shaped shape of the galanthus is given by the structure of its petals: the flower has six petals, three of which are outer (longer), three are inner (short).
+Snowdrop flowers white, have green spots from the very edge of the petals (plants of other colors are not snowdrops).
+The elegant bell-shaped shape of galanthus is given by the structure of its petals: the flower has six petals, three of which are outer (longer), three are inner (shorter).

-This flower has few leaves, the shape is narrow, flat, dark green or gray-green in color.
+This flower has few leaves, the shape is narrow, flat, dark green or gray-green.
 Galanthus leaves are usually about 1 cm wide.
-The round bulb of the plant, from which only one flower grows, is small: about three centimeters in diameter.
+The plant's bulb is round in shape, from which only one flower grows, and small: about three centimeters in diameter.

 Varieties